 - 1. The Coordinator will meet you at the BMD to give you the BMD Police Envelope.
 Remove the plastic cover from the cart.
 Store cover in bottom of BMD Cart. - 2.
 If Privacy Booths or BMD are not already in place, move them to the correct location, which is shown on the Floor Plan on top of each ED Supply Cart. - 3.
 Be sure to lock the wheels on all Privacy Booths and BMD by pressing down firmly on the lever with your foot.
 You may have to move the BMD slightly so the lever faces out.
 Caution: Do not do this with open-toed shoes. - 4.
-PRIVACY BOOTHS must be placed according to the diagram found on the top of each supply cart.
-The lowest booth with the accessibility logo is the Accessibility Privacy Booth. - The Accessibility Privacy Booth is to be placed with 5 feet of clearance between the wall and the booth and 5 feet on one side for wheelchair access (use tape measure). - Check each booth to be sure it contains a pen and magnifying sheet.
-Turn on the light before the Poll Site opens.
-Rotate the light down onto the writing surface.
-If the light does not work tell the Coordinator. - 5.
 BMD is placed with the screen facing the wall and voter's back to the wall.
-It must be 5 feet from the wall and have clearance on one side of 5 feet, measured from the open door (use tape measure). - 6.
+Leave the doors open.
+The BMD must be 5 feet from the wall and have clearance on one side of 5 feet, measured from the open door (use tape measure). - 5.
 Check the contents of the BMD Police Envelope: Seals Report, Seals, and Keys.
 If key(s) is missing see Troubleshooting/Special Situations.
 The key number will match the gold plate on the side of the BMD.